 Slave and cargo ships inadvertently brought black rats to the island, feasting on the sugar cane being grown.
 To stop the devastation the rats were causing to the cane fields, and mongooses were imported to kill and eat the rats.

-As it turned out, this was a far from ideal solution; the rats were nocturnal, whereas the mongooses were diurnal and found the Antiguan racers to be delicious.
+As it turned out, this was a far from ideal solution; the invasive black rats were nocturnal, whereas the mongooses were diurnal and found the Antiguan racers to be delicious.
 In a short period of time, the racers were extinct in Antigua.

 Fortunately, there was a small colony of snakes on Bird Island, where there were no mongooses, and it was this remnant population that was able to survive.